jachym-hodek/TractSeg/TrainingGuide.md

  1. change FEATURES_FILENAME to match the name of your peaks file (my peaks fike is "mrtrix_peaks.nii.gz" so here I put "mrtrix_peaks")

- (2. if you previously changed the name of preprocessing output folder - wchich I don't recommend - change DATASET_FOLDER to match that)
+ 2. if you previously changed the name of preprocessing output folder - wchich I don't recommend - change DATASET_FOLDER to match that

 # Adapting dataset_specific_utils.py and Config class